sazanrjb/bucketlist/README.md

-# wishlist
+# Bucketlist
-Wishlist is a simple wish tracking app created using NodeJs, ExpressJs and VueJs.
+Bucketlist is a simple plan tracking app created using NodeJs, ExpressJs and VueJs.